 Other characters makes an appearance such as Supergirl (Matrix), Steel, and Superboy.
 It is too bad that they were also captured and made themselves absolutely useless.
 The bad guy of the story is The Cyborg.
 No, not the Teen Titans guy, but some other guy also known as Henry Henshaw, who happens to have nearly the same name.
 Getting more confused?
 I do not blame you.

 Luckily there is a lot of action in this comic.
-The issue is Superman: Man of Steel issue 52.
+The issue is Superman: Man of Steel issue 52 (Affiliate Link).
 Everyone conveniently busts out of their cages and locks at the same time, but fail to save Superman before he is shot into space on a rocket.
 Yet somehow Superman was able to save himself by altering the trajectory of the rocket at the perfect moment, causing it to explode.
 Whatever.

 After Superman pounds Cyborg into the pavement and saves the day, he is still found guilty, despite saving an entire planet.
 Once again, Superman tried to solve all problems with is fists, and failed miserably.